UBC-MDS/credit_default_prediction_group_20/README.md

 ### Report

-As the project is in its development stages, we will be updating this section periodically.
-We aim to present the analysis report using tools such as `Jupyter notebooks` and `Github Pages`.
-We also aim to include tables and figures to showcase the performance of various models.
-Similarly, we aim to add visualizations of the hyper-parameter optimization process to better describe the fundamental tradeoff.
+We present the analysis report using a markdown file.
+The final report can be found [here](https://github.com/UBC-MDS/credit_default_prediction_group_20/tree/main/doc)

 ## Usage